Aimee Semple McPherson: Style of ministry

 Though McPherson condemned theater and film as the devil's workshop, its techniques were co-opted.
 She became the first woman evangelist to adopt cinematic methods to avoid dreary church services.
 Serious messages were delivered in a humorous tone.
 Animals were frequently incorporated.
-McPherson gave up to 22 sermons a week, including lavish Sunday night services so large that extra trolleys and police were needed to help route the traffic through Echo Park.
+McPherson gave up to 22 sermons a week, including lavish Sunday night services so large that extra trolleys and police helped route the traffic through Echo Park.
 To finance the Temple and its projects, collections were taken at every meeting.

-McPherson preached a conservative gospel, but used progressive methods, taking advantage of radio, movies, and stage acts.
+McPherson used progressive methods to preach her message, taking advantage of radio, movies, and stage acts.
 She attracted some women associated with modernism, but others were put off by the contrast between her message and her presentation.

 The battle between fundamentalists and modernists escalated after World War I. Fundamentalists generally believed their faith should influence every aspect of their lives.
 Despite her modern style, McPherson aligned with the fundamentalists in seeking to eradicate modernism and secularism in homes, churches, schools, and communities.

 The appeal of McPherson's revival events from 1919 to 1922 surpassed any touring event of theater or politics in American history.
-She broke attendance records recently set by Billy Sunday and frequently used his temporary tabernacle structures to hold her meetings.
-One such revival was held in a boxing ring, and throughout the boxing event, she carried a sign reading "knock out the Devil".
-In San Diego the city called in the National Guard to control a revival crowd of over 30,000 people.
+She broke attendance records recently set by Billy Sunday and frequently used his temporary tabernacle structures to hold her roving revival meetings.
+One such event was held in a boxing ring, and throughout the boxing event, she carried a sign reading "knock out the Devil".
+In San Diego the city called in a detachment of Marines to help police control a revival crowd of over 30,000 people.